RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - not advise the client how to carry out or conceal that course;
       - not inform the court or the opponent of the client's intention unless:
         - (a)the client has authorized the practitioner to do so beforehand;or
-        - (b)the practitioner believes on reasonable grounds that the client's conduct constitutes a threat to any person’s safety."
+        - (b)the practitioner believes on reasonable grounds that the client's conduct constitutes a threat to any person's safety."
     - Esso Australia Resources Ltd v Commissioner of Taxation
       - Dominant purpose test
-        - Don’t have to disclose if it’s for the dominant purpose of obtaining, or giving, legal advice.
+        - Don't have to disclose if it's for the dominant purpose of obtaining, or giving, legal advice.
         - Does not include fraud or criminal activity
     - Abrogate
       - Repeal law/statue
   - Grant v Downs
     - defined the extent of legal professional privilege until amendments to the uniform Evidence Acts 1995
       - Sole purpose test
-        - documents brought into existence for the ‘sole purpose’ of submission to legal advisers for advice or for use in legal proceedings
+        - documents brought into existence for the 'sole purpose' of submission to legal advisers for advice or for use in legal proceedings
       - Esso Australia Resources Ltd v Commissioner of Taxation (Esso).
         - Found that if information is confidential,
           - information contained in a verbal or written communication made with the dominant purpose of obtaining, or giving, legal advice.